 Monsignor – (pronounced [monsiɲˈɲor]; pl. monsignori [monsiɲˈɲoːri]) is an honorific form of address for those clergy in Templar Church who have gone above and beyond the call of duty for the Church.
 It is an honorific title just below the “Grand Cross” but only awarded to clergy of the Templar Church.

-Knight Paladin – Our highest honorific title.
+Knight Paladin (White Cross) – Our second highest honorific title.
 Paladins were originally associated with Charlemagne.
 Like Roland, they were considered to be his ‘Greatest Knights’ and served as an idealized symbol of ‘Courage & Nobility.’
 A Paladin is a ‘Paragon of Christian Knighthood.’
 They are ‘Heroic Champions & Defenders of all that is ‘Good & Right.’
 In the ‘Fight Against Evil,’ the ‘Paladin’ stands as God’s supreme & undaunted Knight -Errant.
 The ‘Paladin’ is the Noblest of Knights.
 The image of the ‘Paladin’ is indelibly linked to that of the Medieval Knight – the Supreme Hero of the Middle Ages.
 Clad in ‘Shining Armor’ (God’s Armor of Light), the ‘Paladin’ is the quintessence (the perfect example) of Gallantry, the Champion of the Powerless and the Personification of Courage.
 They represent the loftiest standards of Heroism & Righteousness.
 The ‘True Paladin’ is Pious and Forthright, sworn to uphold a just Way of Life and determined to protect the world from the Forces of Darkness.
 The ‘Paladin’ is a Gentleman who epitomizes Honor, Courage and Loyalty.